PyCQA/redbaron/docs/other.rst

 Nodes also have a :file:`.next_generator()` and :file:`.previous_generator()` if you want to iterate on the neighbours of the node.

-Nodes have a :file:`.next_recursive` and :file:`.previous_recursive`
-attribute that point to the next or previous node if the node is located in a node list.
-They are set at :file:`None` if the node is not in a node list but, compared to the simple :file:`.next` and :file:`.previous` attributes, they are not set to :file:`None` if there are no adjacent nodes.
-In that case, they point to the first adjacent node that exist in the parent hierarchy.
+Nodes have also a :file:`.next_recursive` and :file:`.previous_recursive` attribute.
+It is similar to the non recursive function but differ in the fact that, when using :file:`.next_recursive` on a node at the end of the list, it points to the first adjacent node that exist in the parent hierarchy.

 .. ipython::